AI2Enginex/PyMongoDB/README.md

   4. Data Storage in MongoDB

-    The extracted news content and summaries are stored in a MongoDB database.
+    The extracted news content and are stored in a MongoDB database.

 ***This allows easy retrieval and further analysis of the data.***